manaswiniganjam/conus-clearsky-solar-30m/README.md

 ## Contact

-Manaswini Ganjam — Post-doctoral Fellow, Centre for Tree-Ring Science, University of Missouri
+Manaswini Ganjam, Centre for Tree-Ring Science, University of Missouri
 For dataset questions: mgvhy@umsystem.edu
 For code issues: please open a GitHub issue.